sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    npm ERR!     /root/.npm/_logs/2020-11-23T03_04_12_948Z-debug.log
    ```

-9. The content-api application allows an environment variable to configure the mongodb connection string.
+9. The content-api application allows an environment variable to configure the MongoDB connection string.
 Remove the existing container, and then instruct the docker engine to set the environment variable by adding the `-e` switch to the `docker container run` command.
 Also, use the `-d` switch to run the api as a daemon.

    ```bash
    docker container rm api
    docker container run --name api --net fabmedical -p 3001:3001 -e MONGODB_CONNECTION=mongodb://mongo:27017/contentdb -d content-api
    ```

 10. Enter the command to show running containers.
 You will observe that the `api` container is in the list.
-Use the docker logs command to see that the API application has connected to mongodb.
+Use the docker logs command to see that the API application has connected to MongoDB.

    ```bash
    docker container ls